fastlane/fastlane/README.md

 ## System Requirements

 Currently, _fastlane_ is officially supported to run on macOS.
-Support for other operating systems is limited and untested at this point in time. _fastlane_ uses system APIs that may not be implemented on other platforms (one example: we make use of `fork()` and it is not supported on Windows).
+Support for other operating systems is limited and untested at this point in time. _fastlane_ uses system APIs that may not be implemented on other platforms, for example, we use the Ruby `fork` method for sub-process management, which isn't available on Windows.

 ## Available Commands